munkireport/munkireport-php/docs/illuminate/v6-upgrade-guide.md

 You also have the option of configuring multiple SAML IdP's, although this scenario has not been tested.

+## Authorization Changes ##

+### Roles can now accept username or e-mail address ###

+Because we now expect the user principal to be an e-mail address, the roles config can accept e-mail addresses as well as usernames.
+It will still respect usernames if you have some users that are not migrated to e-mail addresses.

 ## Client Changes ##